-Early Christian beliefs about sex might not seem surprising at first: sex was generally seen as evil, and it was only acceptable after marriage.
-But dig a little deeper into the rules of sex for early Christianity, and you’ll find all kinds of weird stuff.
+Early Christian beliefs about sex might not seem surprising at first: intercourse was generally seen as evil, and it was only acceptable after marriage.
+But dig a little deeper into the rules for early Christianity, and you’ll find all kinds of weird stuff.

-Medieval Christianity wasn’t as buttoned-up as some people believe: just take a glance at medieval sex art, for example.
-And some things haven’t changed much since the middle ages, as modern blasphemous sex art shows.
-As for adultery in the middle ages, who knew that sex with your wife could be adulterous?
+Medieval Christianity wasn’t as buttoned-up as some people believe.
+And some things haven’t changed much since the Middle Ages.
+As for adultery in the Middle Ages, who knew that sleeping with your wife could be adulterous?
 And that’s only the beginning—wait until you see what early Christians called “the worst evil.”

-If you just had to have sex, it could only occur under very specific conditions.
-And any kind of sex that could not lead to procreation was a sin.
+If you just had to do it, it could only occur under very specific conditions.
+And any kind of intercourse that could not lead to procreation was a sin.

-The early Christian church went out of its way to limit sex—even between married couples.
-Religious laws and proclamations issued by the Catholic Church tried to restrict when people could have sex, and they ended up banning most of the year.
-No sex on Sundays, one rule proclaimed.
-That was the Lord’s Day, and it shouldn’t be contaminated by sex.
-And don’t plan to have sex on Thursdays or Fridays, either, because those days should be spent preparing for communion.
+The early Christian church went out of its way to limit intercourse—even between married couples.
+Religious laws and proclamations issued by the Catholic Church tried to restrict when people could sleep with each other, and they ended up banning most of the year.
+No "happy time" on Sundays, one rule proclaimed.
+That was the Lord’s Day, and it shouldn’t be contaminated by lust.
+And don’t plan on doing it on Thursdays or Fridays, either, because those days should be spent preparing for communion.

-Sex was also banned during Lent, before Christmas, and at the Feast of Pentecost, which together added over five months when sex was illegal.
-On top of that, early Christians were not supposed to have sex on Feast Days.
+Intercourse was also banned during Lent, before Christmas, and at the Feast of Pentecost, which together added over five months during which it was disallowed.
+On top of that, early Christians were not supposed to have relations on Feast Days.
 In the early church, you pretty much had to check your calendar before getting it on.

 Don't Be Tempted By Thighs – They're Sinful, Too

-Never heard of intercrural sex?
+Never heard of intercrural intercourse?
 Don’t worry, it’s a sin according to early Christians.
-Intercrural sex was “copulation between the thighs.”
+Intercrural intercourse was “copulation between the thighs.”
 This sort of thigh rubbing to completion was an “act against nature,” according to the church—even if it occurred between husband and wife.
-But intercrural sex was more often associated with same-sex practices, which the church found problematic because they could not lead to conception.
+But intercrural intercourse was more often associated with same-gender practices, which the church found problematic because they could not lead to conception.

-Thomas Aquinas labeled all sex besides vaginal intercourse “sodomy,” regardless of the gender of the people involved, because those sex acts could not cause pregnancy.
+Thomas Aquinas labeled all sexual activity besides vaginal intercourse “sodomy,” regardless of the gender of the people involved, because those sexual acts could not cause pregnancy.

 Anselm described it as “the storm of lust that has smashed and battered my unhappy soul, emptied it of all strength, and left it weak and empty.”
 So yes, even thoughts could be sexual sins to early Christians.